Do I need winter running gaiters for my shoes?

-A guide to the pros and cons of gaiters for running footwear
+Our straightforward guide to the advantages and disadvantages of gaiters designed for trail running in summer and winter

-In simple terms, running gaiters are pieces of fabric that fit over your best trail running shoes and around the ankle to prevent trail debris, vegetation or water penetrating the sock and foot.
+So, what are running gaiters?
+In simple terms, they're pieces of fabric that fit over your best trail running shoes and around the ankle to prevent trail debris, vegetation or water penetrating the sock and foot.
+They're much shorter, smaller and crucially lighter than hiking gaiters, and are designed to fit over running shoes.
+Some running shoes even come with integrated gaiters.

-Running shoe gaiters are made of different fabrics, depending on their use.
+They're are made of different fabrics, depending on their use.
 For example, in summer a fabric gaiter may well be sufficient, while in the wetter seasons, the gaiter will be more useful if it’s made of a waterproof material, or it is treated with a water-repellent.
+There are several reasons you might need gaiters.
+If you run anywhere with prickly undergrowth or in climes where deep snow is a possibility, they're a great shout.

-There are plenty of options for buying running gaiters, while some people make their own.
+There are plenty of running gaiter options on the market, while some people make their own, paring them with their best winter running shoes.

 Why wear running gaiters?

-Running gaiters might also be worn when people are training or racing in places with rough terrain.
-For example, the running gaiters can be useful in preventing small stones, grit, dirt and other debris, such as vegetation, from getting into a runner’s footwear.
+Running gaiters are often worn by people running through sand, such as for the endurance race the Marathon des Sables.
+Other potential users are people are training or racing in places with rough terrain, such as harsh scrubland.
+For example, they can be useful in preventing small stones, grit, dirt and other debris, such as vegetation, from getting into a runner’s footwear.

 Advnture Newsletter